Glossary

 Communication board

 A communication board is a board with pictures that can be used as a way to share messages.
 It is a form of Total Communication.
-This means that we use everything in our communication toolbox, including pictures, gestures, signs, and words, to get our message across.
 Communication boards are for everyone.

 Discipline